 Unlike Hashimoto’s Graves’ disease is inflammation of the thyroid gland causing an overproduction of thyroid hormone.
 An increase in thyroid hormone can rev up the metabolism causing weight loss, nervousness, a fast heartbeat, and sensitivity to heat.
 Fifty percent of those with Graves’ disease will exhibit a symptom called exopthalmos or bulging eyes (6).

 Thyroid Remedies & the Gut

 Like most disease states, the management of thyroid autoimmunity starts in the gut.
-This complex system is regulated by an outer intestinal tissue called the epithelium.
+The gut is a complex system that is regulated by an outer intestinal tissue called the epithelium.
 This intestinal epithelial is a barrier that protects it from the outside environment (7).
-This membrane is also linked together by channels called tight junctions (TJ) proteins.
+This intestinal membrane is also linked together by channels called tight junctions (TJ) proteins.

 The TJ helps to transport substances into the gut for the digestion of nutrients, water, and electrolytes.
 These channels should remain closed.
 However, If there any malfunctions in the TJ it can lead to unwanted visitors including antigens, pathogens, bacteria, and viruses leaking out into the bloodstream (7).